ashutoshbw/padatika/README.md

 You can install it using your favorite node package manager to do this.
 Just note that it exports a function as a default export, so you can import using any name.

-### Does Padatika help offers CSS?
+### Does Padatika offer styles?

-It has very minimal CSS implemented with JS that are unavoidable for good first experience.
+It has very minimal CSS implemented with JS that I find unavoidable for good first experience.
 Except that I've no plan to prescribe styles to let the users be creative with their own styles.

 ### Writing the markup for a footnote reference (`<sup data-fnref>category_id:footnote_name</sup>`) can be quite cumbersome.
 Is there a way to achieve the same purpose without having to type so much?